jiayiichen/LLM-ToM-GenAI/README.md

 **ToM refers to the ability to attribute mental states (e.g., beliefs, desires, intentions) to others and predict their behavior accordingly.**

+👋 Please check experiment_setup.txt for **step-by-step tutorial** and ResultsTable.png for our results.

 ## Overview

 This project investigates